 Bankrate.com is an independent, advertising-supported publisher and comparison service.
 We are compensated in exchange for placement of sponsored products and, services, or by you clicking on certain links posted on our site.
 Therefore, this compensation may impact how, where and in what order products appear within listing categories.
 Other factors, such as our own proprietary website rules and whether a product is offered in your area or at your self-selected credit score range can also impact how and where products appear on this site.
 While we strive to provide a wide range offers, Bankrate does not include information about every financial or credit product or service.

-This content is powered by HomeInsurance.com, a licensed insurance producer (NPN: 8781838) and a corporate affiliate of Bankrate.com.
-HomeInsurance.com LLC services are only available in states were it is licensed and insurance coverage through HomeInsurance.com may not be available in all states.
+Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
+Coverage.com services are only available in states where it is licensed.
+Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-Merrick Bank Secured Visa Credit Card overview
+Merrick Bank Secured Credit Card overview

 A deeper look into the current card offer